 Refer to the triangle orientation if needed.

-- Gather two triangles cut by dividing 4-1/4" squares of each of the following fabrics: A, B, C, D. Gather four background triangles of the same size.
+- Gather two triangles cut by dividing 4-1/4-inch squares of each of the following fabrics: A, B, C, D. Gather four background triangles of the same size.

-- Sew a colored triangle to a background triangle along short edges, orienting them as shown on page 2.
+- Sew a colored triangle to a background triangle along short edges.
 Handle triangles carefully to avoid stretch.

-- Gather one 3-7/8" square of the A, B, C and D fabrics.
+- Gather one 3-7/8-inch square of the A, B, C, and D fabrics.
 Cut each square in half once diagonally and set aside four of the triangles for the next block.

-- Sew a step 4 triangle to each 2-triangle unit (step 2) along their longest edges and configured as shown:
+- Sew a step 4 triangle to each two-triangle unit along its longest edges and configured as shown: